How To Build A Dresser In 24 Easy Steps

 Sanding will give your dresser a smooth surface.
 You don’t want wood splinters to be an issue.
 Use fine-grit sandpaper and sand every inch of your dresser.

 Imperfections or knots can be fixed with wood filler.
 Wood filler is easy to use.
 The substance will help you achieve a farmhouse or vintage look.

 After the wood filler dries, lightly sand it down.
 Don’t sand the wood filler away.
 Instead, lightly sand only the parts that you added wood filler to in order to remove any excess putty that got out of hand.

 Step 24: Paint

 Now it’s time to either paint or stain.
-We have a full tutorial on painting a dresser that you can follow along to.
-After you paint, you can add hardware, and you are done!
-Time to enjoy all of your hard work.
+We have a full tutorial on painting a dresser that you can follow.
+After you paint, add hardware.

 For this particular dresser, we also added some legs that are metal instead of wooden.
 Overall, the project turned out perfectly!
 Feel free to make changes if you have experience with building furniture and let us see your masterpiece.